gustybreeze/GENERATIVE-TEXT-MODEL-1-AI-TASK-4/README.md

 # GENERATIVE-TEXT-MODEL-1-AI-TASK-4

-📌 Overview
+COMPANY: CODTECH IT SOLUTIONS PVT.LTD

+NAME: SAMEER KUMAR MISHRA

+INTERN ID: CT04DZ379

+DOMAIN: PYTHON PROGRAMMING

+DURATION: 4 WEEKS

+MENTOR: NEELA SANTHOSH KUMAR

+**Overview**
 The Generative Text Model is an exciting application of Natural Language Processing (NLP) where a machine is trained to generate human-like text based on a given prompt.
 In this task, we implemented a basic generative model using techniques like Recurrent Neural Networks (RNN) or Long Short-Term Memory (LSTM) to produce coherent paragraphs mimicking natural language flow.

 This project showcases the use of AI in creative writing, text prediction, chatbots, and language modeling.

-🎯 Objective
+**Objective**
-Understand sequence modeling and its role in text generation.
+- Understand sequence modeling and its role in text generation.

-Implement and train a text generation model using LSTM or other RNN architectures.
+- Implement and train a text generation model using LSTM or other RNN architectures.

-Input a seed/prompt, and output an auto-generated paragraph or sentence.
+- Input a seed/prompt, and output an auto-generated paragraph or sentence.

-Learn how to tokenize, vectorize, and generate text iteratively using trained weights.
+- Learn how to tokenize, vectorize, and generate text iteratively using trained weights.

-🛠 Tools and Technologies
+**Tools and Technologies**
-Python 3.x
+- Python 3.x

-TensorFlow / Keras
+- TensorFlow / Keras

-NumPy
+- NumPy

-Matplotlib (for optional training visualization)
+- Matplotlib (for optional training visualization)

-NLP libraries (optional) – NLTK / spaCy for preprocessing
+- NLP libraries (optional) – NLTK / spaCy for preprocessing

-📂 Folder Structure
+**Folder Structure**
 bash
 Copy
 Edit